 Driving the Autocar concrete pump truck

-Our subject truck for this truck evaluation has a Cummins ISX12, an older series product since superseded by the lighter (by about 600 pounds) X12, which will be in a Tri State chassis now on order.
+Our subject concrete pump truck for this evaluation has a Cummins ISX12, an older series product since superseded by the lighter (by about 600 pounds) X12, which will be in a Tri State chassis now on order.
 Older technology notwithstanding, the ISX12 hasn’t missed a beat.
 Bought with a 450-horsepower rating, it was locally up-rated to 500 horses with Cummins’ assistance.
 The extra power helps with propulsion in a truck that weighs 104,000 pounds just sitting still; it travels under permits issued by the states in which Tri State operates—mostly portions of Ohio, West Virginia, and Kentucky.
 The engine runs through a 6-speed Allison automatic.
 “With the labor market being what it is, this helps in hiring,” Windland says, because most young people have never driven a manual transmission of any kind, much less the non-synchronized multi-speed gearboxes now in many of Tri State’s trucks.